If you have been issued a license or identification card (ID card) in person anytime since January 1, 2010, you should be Real ID compliant.

 If you are a Real ID compliant U.S. Citizen or U.S Permanent Resident with a Florida credential, you do not have to present any documents unless you have changed your information (name, address, or immigration/citizenship status.)

-If you are not a US Citizen or US Permanent Resident, you must bring current USCIS immigration documents each time you visit an office for driver license, testing, or ID card services.
+If you have a pending or temporary US immigration status (anyone who is not a U.S. Citizen or U.S. Permanent Resident), you must bring current USCIS immigration documents each time you visit an office for driver license, testing, or ID card services.

 If you are not Real ID compliant, you must bring required documents when you visit one of our offices to obtain a Driver License or ID card.